 How photogrammetric surveying differs from lidar

 The main difference between these to surveying methods is, of course, how they capture their data.
-But many people are under the false impression that photogrammetric surveying can’t get the same bare earth accuracy.
+But many people are under the false impression that photogrammetric surveying can’t get good bare earth accuracy.

 With the right filtering, like the bare earth filtering in the Propeller Platform, you can get the data you need while retaining the useful visuals of a photogrammetric survey if your vegetation cover isn’t extremely dense.